Leg Pain (cont.)

 However, when leg pain begins suddenly, it should be a cause for concern and medical care should be sought urgently.
 This is especially the case if the leg is warm and swollen and deep venous thrombosis is of concern, or if the leg is pale and cool and an arterial clot is a consideration.

-If back and leg pain occurs with episodes of increased muscle weakness, falling, or changes in bowel or bladder function, this may signal an emergency involving the spinal cord called cauda equina syndrome.
+If back and leg pain occurs with episodes of increased muscle weakness, falling, or changes in bowel or bladder function, this may signal an emergency involving the spinal cord called cauda equina.
 Medical care should be accessed immediately.

 Children who develop leg pain and begin to limp or who develop a fever should be seen immediately for evaluation.